Welcome to the Youth Services Department

 Paws to Read

-Join some special furry friends and volunteers from the Lakeland Animal Shelter.
-All ages are welcome to interact and play, listen to stories, and read to the animals.
+Families are welcome to interact and play, listen to stories, and read to the furry friends visiting us from the shelter.
 Live animals will be present and confined to the Storyroom.
 This program is sponsored by the Lakeland Animal Shelter.

 Project Explore

-Project Explore offers kids and teens an opportunity to work on projects using the library’s materials and with staff assistance.
-There will also be a variety of themed projects available that may include fiber arts, painting, sewing, and other activities.
-Attendees need to be able to work on their own, use materials and tools safely and responsibly, and wait patiently for assistance.
+Project Explore offers kids an opportunity to work on projects using the library’s materials with limited staff assistance as needed.
+Kids will have access to art supplies, cardboard, tools, sewing materials, and much more and are encouraged to come up with their own projects, crafts, and artwork.
+Attendees need to be able to work on their own, use materials and tools safely and responsibly, and clean up their work space when finished.
+Caregivers are encouraged to attend with and supervise young children.

 .